 The Burn Prevention Award is awarded is presented to an ABA member for contribution in burn prevention.
 It recognizes prevention leaders in the burn community who have achieved wide-scale reduction of burn injuries and/or made progress toward elimination of burn injuries utilizing community partnerships.
 This award also intends to showcase the outstanding efforts of burn prevention achievements of maintained superior prevention efforts and advanced practices to improve safety.
-The winner is selected by the ABA Burn Prevention Committee and he/she receives an award of $1,500.
-The winner will be notified prior to the Annual Meeting and is required to attend to receive the award.
+The winner is selected by the ABA Burn Prevention Committee, will be notified prior to the Annual Meeting and is required to attend to receive the award.
 The award will be presented at the ABA’s Annual Meeting during the Opening Plenary and Awards Ceremony.